Here's the low down on the most common squash injuries, treatments and recovery methods to get you back playing again.

 • Symptoms: Pain, swelling, bruising, limited range of motion.

-• Treatment: Use the R.I.C.E method (Rest, Ice, Compression, Elevation) as soon as possible after the injury.
+• Treatment: Use the R.I.C.E. principles (Rest, Ice, Compression, Elevation) in the first 24–48 hours after the injury.
+Current sports-medicine guidance (PEACE & LOVE) recommends using ice sparingly and avoiding heavy anti-inflammatory use beyond the first day or two — gentle inflammation is part of healing — then moving on to gradual loading and movement once acute pain settles.
 Resting the muscle is key to prevent further damage.
 Ice to reduce swelling, then compression with a bandage and elevation to reduce inflammation.

 Achilles Tendonitis